History repeated: Semenyo equals De Bruyne’s 2015 Man City record

 Pace, power, plus clever movement have added a fresh edge to City’s attack, especially during transitions and crowded box situations.

 That balance has helped maintain output while improving overall structure.
-His growth feels natural rather than forced, a sign of a player understanding his environment quickly.
+His growth feels natural rather than forced, a sign that the player understands his environment quickly.

 Records Semenyo has broken so far